pytorch/tutorials/distributed/home.rst

         :link: https://pytorch.org/tutorials/recipes/distributed_device_mesh.html?highlight=devicemesh
         :link-type: url

-        In this tutorial you will learn to about `DeviceMesh` and how it can help with distributed training.
+        In this tutorial you will learn about `DeviceMesh` and how it can help with distributed training.
         +++
         :octicon:`code;1em` Code